swisstxt/github-action-release-artifacts/README.md

         create_release: true
         release_name: "my project ${{ github.ref_name }}"
       permissions:
-        contents: read
-        packages: write
+        contents: write
 ```

 ## Inputs

 * `files` - List of files or paths to upload, separated by space.
   Upload all files in the workspace if missing.
 The paths are treated as workspace-relative.
-* `created_tag` - Create a release from a specific tag.
-If missing, try to derive it from the commit ID.
+* `tag` - Create a release from a specific tag.
+  If missing, try to derive it from the current job's commit ID.
 * `create_release` - If false, fails when the release doesn't exist.
   If true and the release doesn't exist, it is created automatically.
 * `release_name` - When creating a new release, use the value of this input as the release name.
   Otherwise, use the name of the tag.
 * `create_draft` - When creating a release, specifies if a normal (false) or draft (true) release should be created.
   Ignored when not creating a release.

-**Note**: If you use the `create_draft` option, a new draft will be created on every run.
+**Note**: If you use the `create_draft` option, a new draft release will be created on every run.
+Without the option, assets will be uploaded into an existing release.

 ## Acknowledgments + Legal